reactive-python/reactpy/docs/source/installation.rst

 - npm_

-You'll begin by copy the source from GitHub onto your computer using Git:
+You'll begin by copying the source from GitHub onto your computer using Git:

 .. code-block:: bash

     git clone https://github.com/rmorshea/idom.git
     cd idom

-At this point you should be able to run this install command to:
+At this point you should be able to run the command below to:

 - Install an editable version of the Python code